Katie's Notes

 Do not hesitate to ask experts for support

-My supervisor encouraged me to find an academic in my field and contact him or her to get in-depth advice.
-I searched, and found a female academic who recently published a book relevant to my topic.
+My supervisor encouraged me to find an academic in my field and contact them for in-depth advice.
+I searched and found a female academic who recently published a book relevant to my topic.
 I emailed her and received a positive reply.

-In addition, I sent emails to medical schools, introducing myself and explaining my reason for getting in touch.
-One medical school replied with what I was searching for and invited me to sit in a seminar.
+In addition, I sent emails to medical schools, introducing myself and explaining my reason for contacting them.
+One medical school replied with what I was looking for and invited me to attend a seminar.
 I went to the school building and observed the session.
 There, I was introduced to a medical doctor, who later became the gatekeeper in my PhD research.

-In my studies, eight doctors gave me support in the end, but it started with zero personal contact at the beginning.
+In my studies, eight doctors supported me in the end, but it started with zero personal contact.
 Without the support, help, guidance and encouragement from others, this piece of work would never exist.